Ringenberg/cytoscape2png/README.md

 # cytoscape2png
-Command line tool for converting a Cytograph json file to a png image
+Command line tool for converting Cytograph json graph files to png images with an optional Cytograph style json file which is applied to all of the graphs.